 I have a dictum about French films: when they’re good they’re superb.
 When they’re bad they’re pretentious.
 Assayas’s psychological thriller is neither, in my view, nor does it convey the sensuality I think he was hoping to catch, but even taking into account Stewart’s almost expressionless face, it’s still absorbing and thoughtful, and Stewart is genuinely compelling.

-- Star rating: Three stars
+- Star rating: Three

 - Cast: Kristen Stewart, Lars Eidinger, Sigrid Bouaziz, Anders Danielsen Lie